Yagrr/library-app/README.md

 - [ ] Store book information using object data structure in array
 - [ ] Display book as cards in grid
 - [ ] Create button to delete a given book from the library
-- [ ] Change isRead? boolean into a % slider based on #pages to track how much of the book has been read.
+- [ ] Card border color (green/red) indicates whether a book is read or not, depending on whether Pages Read == Number of pages

 #### Additional features